DonMako/beer/README.md

 The BIERE project leaves the choice of the database engine to the user.

-It is for the moment possible to use PostgreSQL or SQLite.
+It is for the moment possible to only use PostgreSQL, but we hope to make SQLite available in a near future.

 ### Data structure